-Provided that the siblings shall not have the right to be considered as tenants if they did not inhabit the dwelling-house for four (4) out of the last five (5) years prior to the 1st June, 2008, and, in the case of this subparagraph did not continue living with the tenant until the date of his death
+- i.
+A person who has been recognised as tenant - ii.
+The widow/widower of the tenant (Provided that the widow or the widower shall not have the right to be considered a tenant if he did not inhabit the dwelling-house for four (4) out of the last five (5) years prior to the 1st June 2008 and did not continue living with the tenant until the date of his death - iii. the siblings of the tenant who have continued the lease in solidum together with him (with the same proviso)